Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 # Project Background
 Founded in 2016, Safety Net is a health insurance provider serving thousands of customers in the US.
-It launched new marketing campaign categories in 2019 with customers able to sign up to one of 4 insurance plans.
+It launched new marketing campaigns in 2019 with customers able to sign up to one of 4 insurance plans.
 It recently hired a new data team and aims to use analytics to determine next year's marketing budget allocation.

 The data team's focus is on building a dynamic dashboard to allow the marketing team to self-serve insights, and on **analysing marketing campaign performance to suggest ways to improve resource allocation** to meet the following goals:
 - Increase brand awareness